 Zvi Griliches, without a single year in high school enrolled as a freshman in the Faculty of Humanities in the Hebrew University, at the end of Israel War of independence.
 Born in Lithuania, Griliches was a holocaust survivor who lost his parents in the Dachau concentration camp.
 Following the liberation of the camp in 1945, Griliches was sent to a British internment camp where he taught himself to read English.
 After the war Griliches spent two years in Munich, joining a Zionist youth group, Hashomer Hatzair, and ultimately sailing by illegal ship to Palestine, where he was captured by the British and interned on Cyprus for seven months.
 He arrived in Palestine in September 1947 and served briefly in the pre-state Israeli army.
-He learned Hebrew, worked on a kibbutz, and prepared himself for the bagrut, the national high school equivalency exam.
+He quickly learned Hebrew, worked on a kibbutz, and prepared himself for the Bagrut, the national high school equivalency exam.
 "I spent about six months trying to catch up on the 10 years of school that I had missed," he explained.
 He enrolled for a year in the Hebrew University of Jerusalem as a student in history.
-Griliches' sister and uncle also survived the war, and emigrated to the United States.
-The story about this straight A student is that when his adviser at Berkley gave Zvi the only B grade in the entire record, Zvi raised the issue with the adviser that this will complicate his applications to graduate schools.
-The adviser told him, "well, this would make your record appear more like a human being record...".
-But after a second check of how he graded Zvi's exam the grade was restored to an A. Zvi received a fellowship as an undergraduate student in agriculture in Berkeley, which did not require high school credentials.
+Griliches' sister and uncle also survived the war, and immigrated to the United States.
+Zvi received a fellowship as an undergraduate student in agriculture in Berkeley, which did not require high school credentials.
 Shortly after entering the Hebrew University Zvi, was accepted to Berkeley, to study agricultural economics, what he called "useful economics".
-Zvi graduated from Berkeley and entered the graduate program in economics at the University of Chicago in 1954, and from there on it was a meteoric rise.
-He completed his Ph.D. in 1957 (the legendary hybrid corn work, which catapulted him into fame), and joined the faculty at Chicago, soon becoming one of the leading applied econometricians in the US.
-He did very well in graduate studies at the University of Chicago where he wrote an amazing dissertation on the "Diffusion of Hybrid Corn Technology," and almost immediately became an academic super star.
-Zvi was awarded the John Bates Clark Medal in 1965, at the age of 35 (significantly, the Bates Medal is given every two years to the best economist under the age of 40; Milton Friedman received the medal very early on.
-It serves as a predictor of winning Noble in economics a few decades later.
-Some of us in the profession were critical of the Nobel-prize committee for not awarding him the prize.)
-We had a thing or two in common: we both were handicapped by the lack of formal schooling before college, and we both turned into the economics profession through college-level agriculture.
+Zvi graduated from Berkeley.
+A nice story about this straight A student is this.
+When Zvi's adviser at Berkley gave him the only B grade in Zvi's entire record (as I said, he was a straight A student), Zvi came to the office to raise an issue, because it may downgrade his applications to graduate schools.
+The adviser replied that that this B grade is good: "Well, this would make your record appear more human like".
+Indeed, after a re-check and second thought the grade was restored to an A. Zvi entered the graduate program in economics at the University of Chicago in 1954, and from there on it was a meteoric rise.
+He completed his Ph.
+D. in 1957 (the legendary hybrid corn work, which catapulted him into fame), and joined the faculty at Chicago, soon becoming one of the leading applied econometricians in the US.
+He did very well in graduate studies at the University of Chicago where he wrote an amazing dissertation on the "Diffusion of Hybrid Corn Technology".
+He almost immediately became an academic super star, and was awarded the John Bates Clark Medal in 1965, at the age of 35 (significantly, the John Bates Clark Medal is given every two years to the best economist under the age of 40; Paul Samuelson, Milton Friedman, James Heckman, Paul Krugman and others received the medal.
+It served as a predictor of winning Noble in economics a few decades later.
+Some of us in the profession were critical of the Nobel- prize committee for not awarding him the prize.)
+Zvi died prematurely; never awarded the Nobel Prize.

+Zvi and I had two things in common: we both were handicapped by the lack of formal schooling before college, and we both turned into the economics profession through college- level agriculture.
+I did it because this was the only university field that the Kibbutz ok-ed; he did it because Berkley admitted also students without formal high school degree.